autostrap/autostrap-docs/docs/index.md

 # Environment

-Cloudstrap can either run standalone on any Ubuntu 14.04 with an Internet connection or it can be launched through Openstack's [Heat][ext::heat] orchestration tool.
+Cloudstrap can either run standalone on any Ubuntu 14.04 system with an Internet connection or it can be launched through Openstack's [Heat][ext::heat] orchestration tool.
 Porting to Cloud environments other than Openstack should not pose too great a challenge, but so far this has not been put to the test.